Kia Sorento vs Hyundai Santa Fe 2026: Which Korean Mid-Size SUV Wins?

 | Resale at 36 months | ~50% of MSRP | ~48% of MSRP |

-Both models share the same hybrid and PHEV architecture from Hyundai Motor Group.
-The 1.6L turbocharged hybrid delivers 227–228 hp combined, and the PHEV pushes 261 hp.
-The practical differences are marginal: the Sorento Hybrid AWD returns 33 mpg combined versus the Santa Fe Hybrid AWD at 35 mpg — a 2 mpg edge for the Santa Fe that amounts to roughly class="relative z-10"20 per year in fuel savings at 12,000 miles.
+Both share the same hybrid and PHEV hardware from Hyundai Motor Group.
+The 1.6L turbo hybrid makes 227–228 hp combined, the PHEV pushes 261 hp, and the practical differences are marginal: the Sorento Hybrid AWD returns 33 mpg combined versus the Santa Fe Hybrid AWD at 35 — a 2-mpg edge worth roughly class="relative z-10"20 a year at 12,000 miles.

-Verdict on powertrain: Santa Fe wins marginally on hybrid fuel economy.
-Both PHEVs are competitive in EV range.
-Verify federal credit eligibility on your specific trim before signing.
+Verdict on powertrain: Santa Fe wins marginally on hybrid economy; both PHEVs are competitive on EV range — just judge them on price now, not a credit.

 Interior and passenger space

-The Sorento's key advantage over the Santa Fe is its optional third row.
-The Sorento X-Line and SX trims offer 7-passenger seating with a third row that accommodates children comfortably — adults can fit for short trips (27.7 inches of legroom).
-The Santa Fe is a strict five-passenger SUV; if you occasionally need a seventh seat, the Sorento is the only option between these two.
+The Sorento's key edge is its optional third row.
+X-Line and SX trims offer 7-passenger seating with a third row that's fine for kids and OK for adults on short trips (27.7 inches of legroom).
+The Santa Fe is strictly a five-seater — so if you ever need a seventh seat, the Sorento is the only one of these two that does it.

-Interior quality on SEL/EX trims and above is comparable on both vehicles.
-The Santa Fe's 2024+ redesign brought a more distinctive exterior with squared-off proportions, H-shaped DRLs, and a split rear window.
-Its interior design is cleaner and more contemporary-looking.
-The Sorento's interior is more traditional but offers slightly more rear legroom (41.3 in vs Santa Fe's 41.7 in — nearly identical).
+Interior quality on SEL/EX trims and up is comparable.
+The Santa Fe's 2024+ redesign brought a more distinctive, squared-off exterior, H-shaped DRLs, and a cleaner, more contemporary cabin.
+The Sorento's interior is more traditional with nearly identical rear legroom.

-Verdict on interior: Santa Fe wins on design polish.
-Sorento wins if a third-row option is on your requirements list.
+Verdict on interior: Santa Fe on design polish; Sorento if a third-row option is on your list.

 Reliability and ownership costs

-Verdict on reliability: Tied — same warranty, similar depreciation, and similar reliability positioning vs Japanese competitors.
+Verdict on reliability: Tied — same warranty, similar depreciation and positioning.

 June 2026 pricing and incentives